Monday, December 03, 2007

 For years the rise of the secular left, as represented by such groups as the American Civil Liberties Union, had resulted in an open season being declared on biblical Christianity.
 Whether it was banning prayer in schools, legalising abortion, deconstructing the family, or pushing radical secularist agendas, the growing anti-Christian sentiment demanded a response.

-polls indicate that about 37% of Americans want stricter abortion laws, meaning that a majority are in favour of keeping things as they are or perhaps making abortion laws less strict.
+As for legalised abortion, polls indicate that about 37% of Americans want stricter abortion laws, meaning that a majority are in favour of keeping things as they are or perhaps making abortion laws less strict.
 Now, the Religious Right loves to bang on about how the “overwhelming majority of American citizens are Christians”, so how can they explain the fact that about 59% of Americans take the “secular left” position on abortion?
 The reason is simple, the Religious Right does not (thankfully) speak for all Christians, even though it likes to think it does.

 And what’s this about “deconstructing the family”?
 Presumably members of the secular left aren’t members of families themselves, so their family deconstruction activities won’t have any impact on them.
 Only right-wing Christians form families.